gokcehan/lf/doc.md

 	map <f-1> down

-Keys combined with the control key are prefixed with a `c` character:
+Keys combined with the Ctrl key are prefixed with a `c` character:

 	map <c-a> down

-Keys combined with the alt key are assigned in two different ways depending on the behavior of your terminal.
+Keys combined with the Alt key are assigned in two different ways depending on the behavior of your terminal.
-Older terminals (e.g. xterm) may set the 8th bit of a character when the alt key is pressed.
+Older terminals (e.g. xterm) may set the 8th bit of a character when the Alt key is pressed.
 On these terminals, you can use the corresponding byte for the mapping:

 	map á down

-Newer terminals (e.g. gnome-terminal) may prefix the key with an escape key when the alt key is pressed. lf uses the escape delaying mechanism to recognize alt keys in these terminals (delay is 100ms).
+Newer terminals (e.g. gnome-terminal) may prefix the key with an escape key when the Alt key is pressed. lf uses the escape delaying mechanism to recognize Alt keys in these terminals (delay is 100ms).
-On these terminals, keys combined with the alt key are prefixed with an `a` character:
+On these terminals, keys combined with the Alt key are prefixed with an `a` character:

 	map <a-a> down